 Please note: any drugs administered in-hospital that are not on the PBS may incur out-of-pocket expenses to be paid by you.
 Please ensure the hospital provides you with informed financial consent.

-Ambulance cover is not covered by Medicare and different states have different arrangements.
-Navy Health includes full comprehensive ambulance cover on all policies.
-We cover 100% of the cost of ambulance services within Australia, provided it is provided by a state based run Ambulance service, by either Air / Sea or Land.
+Medicare does not cover Ambulance cover and different states have different arrangements.
+Navy Health includes comprehensive ambulance cover on all policies.
+We cover 100% benefit for ambulance services within Australia provided by a state/territory registered ambulance service, by either Air/Sea or Land.
 We do not provide benefits for privately run patient transport services, such as Flying Doctor Services, Care Flight, etc.